Primaries become test run for campaigning during coronavirus

 In Iowa, the traditional frenzy of pre-primary barbecues and rallies has shifted to twice-a-week Zoom training of volunteers for Democratic Senate candidate Theresa Greenfield, who then start dialing voters to ensure they’ve requested and returned their mail ballots.

-“Just because we’re staying home doesn’t mean we’re standing still,” said Sam Newton, communication director for Democratic Iowa Senate candidate Theresa Greenfield.
+“Just because we’re staying home doesn’t mean we’re standing still,” said Sam Newton, communication director for Greenfield.

 “It’s really trying to build two different plans and execute them,” Lowrance said.

-Note: This story has been corrected to note that Iowa has already selected its presidential nominee and is focusing on other offices Tuesday.